 Indian hemp / Cannabis plant (Cannabis indica / Cannabis sativa) growing on plantation for medicinal purposes or as drug.
 (Photo by: Arterra/UIG via Getty Images)

-1. Also called Indian hemp, marijuana. a tall, coarse plant, Cannabis sativa, that is native to Asia but naturalized or cultivated in many parts of the world and is the source of a valuable fiber as well as drugs such as marijuana and hashish.
+1. Hemp, also called Indian hemp, marijuana.
+A tall, coarse plant, Cannabis sativa, that is native to Asia but naturalized or cultivated in many parts of the world and is the source of a valuable fiber as well as drugs such as marijuana and hashish.

 2. The tough fiber of this plant, used for making rope, coarse fabric, etc.

 4. Any of various fibers similar to hemp.

 5. A narcotic drug, like marijuana or hashish, prepared from the hemp plant.

 Long story, short… or better yet, long story, longer… hemp has always had a bad name in the U.S.; but why?
 Hemp is a natural substance.
 Historically, it was best known to be originally grown in only certain parts of the world but can now be grown anywhere.

 Unfortunately, hemp has not largely been embraced by our modern society.
 It has been given a bad name mainly because it is included in the Cannabis family.
 Cannabis, also known as marijuana and/or weed, is associated with recreational and illegal drugs, which are used to get a euphoric high.
 Since the counterculture heyday of the 1960s, hemp/marijuana has steadily gained traction as a recreational drug much like alcohol.